ArshiaIlaty/ArshiaIlaty/README.md

 <br/>

 <p>
-An Engineering Intern at Tesla Inc.
+An Engineering Intern at Tesla Inc and
 A Graduate student at Unversity of Nevada, Reno.
 <br/>
 I have a strong background in statistics and machine learning, and I am able to use my skills to solve complex problems and extract valuable insights from data.
 I am also proficient in programming languages such as Python, dart, and so on, and I am able to develop custom algorithms, models, and applications to meet specific needs.
 I am also interested in big data and data engineering, and I am knowledgeable in Hadoop and Spark.